The first Steklov eigenvalue of planar graphs and beyond: Introduction

 For simply connected planar domains of fixed perimeter, Weinstock~\cite{weinstock_inequalities_1954} proved that the first Steklov eigenvalue is maximized by the disk in 1954.
 For bounded Lipschitz domains of fixed volume in Euclidean space, Brock~\cite{brock_isoperimetric_2001} proved that the first Steklov eigenvalue is maximized by the balls.
 Using geometric quantities, Escobar~\cite{escobar_geometry_1997,escobar_isoperimetric_1999,escobar_comparison_2000} gave estimates on the first Steklov eigenvalue.
 For the higher Steklov eigenvalues of a domain in space forms, that is the Euclidean space $\RR^n$, the hyperbolic space $\HH^n$, and the sphere $\bS^n$, Colbois et al.~\cite{colbois_isoperimetric_2011} provided an upper bound

-Hua-Huang-Wang~\cite{hua_first_2017} and Hassannezhad-Miclo~\cite{hassannezhad_higher_2020} independently generalized the problem to discrete spaces.
-The lower bound of the first Steklov eigenvalue for graphs was estimated by Perrin~\cite{perrin_lower_2019} and Shi-Yu~\cite{shi_lichnerowicz-type_2022}.
-For finite subgraphs in integer lattices, the upper bound of the first Steklov eigenvalue was given by Han-Hua~\cite{han_steklov_2023}.
+Hua--Huang--Wang~\cite{hua_first_2017} and Hassannezhad--Miclo~\cite{hassannezhad_higher_2020} independently generalized the problem to discrete spaces.
+The lower bound of the first Steklov eigenvalue for graphs was estimated by Perrin~\cite{perrin_lower_2019} and Shi--Yu~\cite{shi_lichnerowicz-type_2022}.
+For finite subgraphs in integer lattices, the upper bound of the first Steklov eigenvalue was given by Han--Hua~\cite{han_steklov_2023}.
 For subgraphs in Cayley graphs of discrete groups of polynomial growth, the upper bound of the first Steklov eigenvalue was provided by Perrin~\cite{perrin_isoperimetric_2021}.
-He-Hua~\cite{he_upper_2022} obtained the upper bound estimates of Steklov eigenvalues on trees.
-In~\cite{he_steklov_2022}, He-Hua studied flows on trees and proved the monotonicity of first Steklov eigevalue on trees.
-Yu-Yu~\cite{yu_monotonicity_2024} generalized the monotonicity to graphs with comb.
+He--Hua~\cite{he_upper_2022} obtained the upper bound estimates of Steklov eigenvalues on trees.
+In~\cite{he_steklov_2022}, He--Hua studied flows on trees and proved the monotonicity of first Steklov eigenvalue on trees.
+Yu--Yu~\cite{yu_monotonicity_2024} generalized the monotonicity of Steklov eigenvalues to graphs with comb.

 Recent developments on the Steklov problem are summarized in \cite{girouard_spectral_2017,colbois_recent_2024}.